neemoh/ATAR/README.md

 with 4 elements representing the quaternion rotation.
 Check the params_calibrations_test_vr.yaml file to see examples of this.

-##### AR:
+##### AR or SLAVE MODE:
 In the augmented reality case we are interfacing with a slave arm that is seen in the camera images.
 Here we need to find the transformation from the slave to the world frame by performing a calibration procedure.
-TO BE COMPLETED
+This calibration is done by pointing at 6 known points on a charuco board and is implemented as a separate temporary thread when the DoArmToWorldFrameCalibration method is called.
+Here we directly calculate the local_to_world_frame_tr and therefore we don't need to SetWorldToCamTrfrom outside like in the VR case.
+After the calibration a ros parameter is set
+called: "/calibrations/world_frame_to_"+arm_name+"_frame"
+you can set this parameter in the params_calibrations_ar.yaml so that you don't have to repeat the calibration as long as the base of the robot does not move with respect to the world (board) coordinate.

 ![example_screenshots](https://github.com/neemoh/ATAR/blob/master/resources/Screenshot_references_frames.png)

 ## TODO: Augmented Reality
 Things to explain: camera.
-Calibrations (intrinsic, extrinsic, arm to world)
+Calibrations (intrinsic, extrinsic)

 intrinsic calib files: make a folder named camera_info in the .ros folder in your
                        home directory and copy the default_intrinsics.yaml file from the